dmitry-pechersky/rust-tasks/concurrency/memory-model/oneshot-channel/README.md

-# One hot channel and value buffer
+# One shot channel and value buffer

 ValueBuffer - value buffer with atomics and correct orderings for happens before order